Resources

 CMMC Compliance Checklist

-Understand and Identify FCI
+1. Understand and Identify FCI

 The first step is to understand the different types of government data that your organization may deal with.
 The type of data being processed will affect the level of CMMC compliance that's required.
 This directly impacts the variety of security controls that your organization and systems will need to meet.
-Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) will generally be the main types of government data that contractors will deal with.
+Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) will generally be the main types of government data that contractors deal with.

-Perform Network Scoping
+2. Perform Network Scoping

-Once you’ve identified the CUI and FCI data within the organization, the next step is to map the parts of the network that process this data.
+Once you’ve identified the CUI and FCI data within the organization, the next step is to determine the parts of the network that process this data.
 Identify which elements of the system store or process these government data.
 Create a diagram of networks and systems, with clear documentation of the areas that process CUI or FCI data.
 This may also include any subcontractor networks, if your organization is the prime contractor.

 Scoping the relevant system sections or point of entry to the data helps outline the boundaries of CMMC compliance.
 By identifying the system environments that process CUI, organizations can limit the scope of compliance assessment.
 This focuses compliance assessment on relevant parts of the network instead of the entire system.